hpcleuven/iRODS-User-Training/06_Metalnx_Handson_User-Training.md

 - Create one private metadata template with the name of “Historical datasets” and it has to include at least two AVUs.
 - Create one public metadata template with the name of your choice.
 - Apply the public template one of your files.
-- Apply the template 'Historical datasets' to the collection' 'Medieval corpus'.
+- Apply the template 'Historical datasets' to the collection 'Medieval corpus'.

-Take a look at the metadata of your collection and your uploaded file.
+Take a look at the metadata of that file and collection.
 As you can see, we can easily manage metadata on both collections and the files in them, even if they have different metadata.

 **Exercise 3: favorites and sharing**:

 - Add the 'Medieval corpus' collection to your favorites.
-- Give “own” access permission to a friend and share this file link.
+- Give “own” access permission for one of your files to a friend and share the file link.
 - Check your shared tab if there are any files shared with you.
 (If not, ask me to share with you one.)

 **Exercise 4: deleting**: